Let’s take a closer look at Gina’s results—from genetic tests claimed to guide ADHD medication decisions.

 - The prescribing physician should review the prescribing information for the drugs being considered, and make treatment decisions based on the patient’s individual needs and the characteristics of the drug prescribed.

 - The presence of other drugs in the patient’s system can impact these results.
-This is one reason why I indicated in post 5 that other factors are at play in how a patient reacts to a medication.
+This is one reason why post 5 covers other factors are at play in how a patient reacts to a medication.

 - All results should be reviewed with the pharmacist and the patient’s treating physician.
 Do not discontinue or change any medication without the advice of the prescribing physician.
 This is in part because some drugs need to slowly phased out rather than abruptly dropped.